timohuennebeck/timohuennebeck/README.md

 Alia's internal social media platform offers employees an opportunity to find a balance in their life through a sense of community and collaboration both on and off the clock.

-Find out how we are making remote work feel like being in the same room!.
+Find out how we are making remote work feel like being in the same room! 🌻

 ![alia-demo](https://user-images.githubusercontent.com/107037151/203959132-9f6a39b5-002a-4c79-9516-898c4e8ae2dc.gif)